Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 A Rescue 1941 & More Voyages:

 "We the undersigned wish to thank you, your officers and crew for the kindness and care which we received by your hand during our stay on board your ship.
 It was truly a happy fate that lead you to cross our path to save us from terrible suffering, grief and perhaps death itself.
 Only those who have experienced the strain of 4 days and nights in an open boat can fully understand the deep gratitude one is filled with, which words seem unfit to express.
 Therefore, we wish you Sir, and your crew good luck on your continued travels, and we pray God that the battle we as allies are now taking part in will end in victory and the freedom of your country.
-As we again thank you from the bottom of our hearts we sign with the greatest respect, members of the crew from M/T Wellefield: B. C. Bennett, J. L. Browne, F. C. Smith, G. W. Cruikshank, J. A. Taylor, E. R. Tomlinson, J. Sharples, F. Card, Leonard Heywood, Jeffrey Chequer, Ole Rovik, F. Nicholson, J. Kenny, C. H. Jones, John Reid".
+As we again thank you from the bottom of our hearts we sign with the greatest respect, members of the crew from M/T Wellfield: B. C. Bennett, J. L. Browne, F. C. Smith, G. W. Cruikshank, J. A. Taylor, E. R. Tomlinson, J. Sharples, F. Card, Leonard Heywood, Jeffrey Chequer, Ole Rovik, F. Nicholson, J. Kenny, C. H. Jones, John Reid".

 * The Commodore's notes for Convoy HX 137 state: "In the fog, the following ships lost touch with convoy between 01:00 on July 8 in 44 25N 57 27W and 12:00 on July 11 in 50 26N 47 52W - Taron, Heina, Hjalmar Wessel, Baron Dechmont, and Prins Willem III.

 Peder Langeland also mentions another incident, which took place "some voyages later" (meaning, some voyages after the resue of Wellfield's survivors).
-She was again en route from Liverpool to Halifax in a convoy* which was split up, the ships having various destinations.
+She was again en route from Liverpool to Halifax in a convoy which was split up, the ships having various destinations.
 That same day, a U-boat came up behind them and started to fire.
 Heina's engines were pushed to their utmost, while their 2 English gunners returned the fire, but no hits were observed.
 This continued all day, until the weather worsened and they were finally able to get away in the dark.
 He says full speed was normally about 12 knots, but he remembers they were up to 17 knots when they got away (he worked in the engine room).
 This resulted in some damages to her engines so that she had to go straight to a yard where she stayed for 2 months.
 Peder Langeland paid off on Nov.
 21, owing to the fact that she was going to the yard.
 Her movement card for that period states that (after having previously arrived with HX 150 as mentioned above) she had departed Liverpool for New York on Oct.
 15-1941, with arrival New York on Nov.
 7 (via Halifax Nov.
-4), adding that she was in for engine repairs and was expected to be completed on Dec.
+4).
+She had been in the westbound Convoy ON 27, which left Liverpool on Oct.
+16 and dispersed Nov.
+2. This convoy will be added to its own individual page in my Convoys section, but in the meantime, the ships sailing in it are named in the section listing ships in all ON convoys.
+As will be seen, several other Norwegian ships are included.
+Her movement card adds that the engine repairs were expected to be completed on Dec.
 20-1941; this date was later changed to Dec.
-31.
+31. Going back to Page 2, we see that she did not leave New York again until Jan.
+21-1942.

 Final Fate - 1942: